Americans play the 'waiting game' after last passenger plane from Moscow canceled

 Salomatina added that it had been therapeutic to connect with other passengers.

-As of April 3, more than 22,000 Americans in foreign countries are still looking to the U.S. government for help in getting back home, according to U.S. Department of State estimates.
-President Trump recently announced that the department had coordinated the return of more than 40,000 Americans from 75 countries.
+As of Friday, more than 22,000 Americans in foreign countries were still looking to the U.S. government for help getting back home, according to State Department estimates.
+President Donald Trump recently announced that the department had coordinated the return of more than 40,000 Americans from 75 countries.

 "Our hope is that the American government will help us," Salomatina said.
 "That's what we're relying on."